F5Networks/f5-openstack-hot/supported/templates/standalone/1nic/README.md

 ## Introduction

-This solution uses a Heat Orchestration Template to launch a 1-NIC deployment of a BIG-IP VE in an Openstack Private Cloud.
+This solution uses a Heat Orchestration Template to launch a 1-NIC deployment of a BIG-IP VE in an OpenStack Private Cloud.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard Cloud design where the compute instance of F5 is running with a single interface, which processes both management and data plane traffic.
 This is a traditional model in the cloud where the deployment is considered one-armed.

 The BIG-IP VE has the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.